Existence and non-existence of the non-central Wishart distributions: Computation of

-which proves (\ref{OUF3}).
-We will need (\ref{OUF3}) only for $k=n.$ The second step is to express $I_{n+1}(n)$ as the Laplace transform of a positive measure.
-We compute $I_n(n)$ using again an integration by parts.
+The second step is to express $I_{n+1}(n)$ as the Laplace transform of a positive measure.
+We compute $I_n(n)$ as expressed \eqref{OUF3} by using again an integration by parts.
 The new fact for $k=n$ is that the integrated part will not disappear and will provide a term for the singular measure $s$ given in the statement of the theorem.
-This calculation of the integrated part will use (\ref{FAA}).
-Taking $V(x)=-e^{-2ax}$ and $U(x)=\frac{\partial^n}{\partial x^n}(x^2-y^2-z^2)^n$, we have
+This calculation of the integrated part will use \eqref{FAA}.
+Taking $V(x)=-e^{-2ax}$ and $U(x)= {\partial^n}(x^2-y^2-z^2)^n / {\partial x^n}$, we write